eecs130/flexible-api/README.md

 # Setup Instructions
 ## Deploying to Heroku
 1. Set up an empty MongoDB using the **mLab MongoDB** Add-on (use Free "Sandbox" version).
-2. Create an environment variable called MONGODB_URI that points to your newly created database.
+2. Create an environment variable called MONGODB_URI that points to the newly created database that mLab has created for you.

 ## Environment variables
 In order for the app to work, you need to configure the following environment variables: